-The EC500 PSU incorporates a built-in solar charge management feature, which will control the input from a solar panel (when fitted, maximum rating 120W).
-Depending on the charge state of the batteries, the solar power will be directed to the required battery, and continuously monitored to ensure optimum operation.
-For this system to operate intelligently, the shutdown button should be left switched on.
-If the shutdown button is turned off then the solar panel will charge the leisure battery only.
+The EC700 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator.
+The Solar Active symbol will be displayed on the control panel when there is an amount of energy available to charge the battery.
+In a motorhome, depending on the charge state of the batteries, the solar panel will be directed to the required battery and continuously monitored to ensure optimum operation.